SolarKnightsRacing/1_solaris/ADL/0006-Part-Versioning-Schema.md

 MINOR level changes include those that make a significant change to the inner functionality of the part but do not change the way the part interacts with others.

-MAJOR level changes include those that make incompatable changes to the part that require others to adapt to.
+MAJOR level changes include those that make incompatible changes to the part that require others to adapt to.

 This blog post explains semantic versioning and how it streamlines CAD iteration: https://www.cadtrainingonline.com/5-best-practices-for-cad-version-control/#1_Use_Semantic_Versioning_for_Design_Iterations

-* Good, because revisions are classified as compatable or incompatable
+* Good, because revisions are classified as compatible or incompatible
 * Good, because it is a popular way of tracking versions
 * Good, because PATCH level changes don't need to be updated with any urgency
-* Good, because MINOR level changes won't halt development if they aren't imeadiately updated
+* Good, because MINOR level changes won't halt development if they aren't immediately updated

 ### Incremental
 Each time a change is made, a singular version number is incremented.